bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Selecting wormhole doesn't scroll to annotation in carousel.

 * Make sure backstory and narrative tenses are correct.
 * Make sure no wikis repeat.

 * Reference annotations
-    * Search for anchorless references.
-    * Also anchored references if I can find them.
     * 1 Pchelka ("mushing onward")

 * Remove Britishisms from lyrics.